cassini1010/documentations/docs/Python/pytest.md

 ###### The `readouterr()` method in `capsys, capsysbinary, capfd, capfdbinary` returns `(out,err)` which is a tuple.

 ## Configuration files in pytest

-Below files can be used as configuration files for a pytest project.
+The following files can be used as configuration files for a pytest project.

 - pytest.ini